Welcome to the Hellmouth: Plot

-Buffy Summers (Sarah Michelle Gellar) has a nightmare the morning of her first day at school.
-Her mother, Joyce (Kristine Sutherland), drives her to the school and encourages her to think positive.
-Inside the building, Principal Bob Flutie (Ken Lerner) sees on Buffy's permanent record that she burned down her previous school's gym; she nearly lets it slip that she did so because there were vampires, but she rapidly changes the end of her statement to "asbestos".
+Buffy Summers (Sarah Michelle Gellar) wakes from a nightmare on the morning of her first day at Sunnydale High School.
+Her mother, Joyce (Kristine Sutherland), drives her to school and encourages her to stay positive.
+In his office, Principal Bob Flutie (Ken Lerner) reviews Buffy's permanent record, noting she burned down her previous school's gym.
+When asked about the incident, Buffy nearly reveals it involved vampires but quickly attributes it to "asbestos."

-Buffy exits the office and bumps into a male student, spilling the contents of her handbag on the floor.
-Xander Harris (Nicholas Brendon) sees this and helps Buffy repack, mainly to introduce himself to her.
-She unknowingly leaves her stake, which Xander pockets after he unsuccessfully calls out to her.
-In history class, Buffy is helped by popular girl Cordelia Chase (Charisma Carpenter), who afterwards tests her "coolness factor", skipping the written as Buffy had just moved to Sunnydale, California from Los Angeles.
-To Buffy's horror, Cordelia humiliates an awkward Willow Rosenberg (Alyson Hannigan) at the water fountain.
-Inside the library, new librarian Rupert Giles (Anthony Stewart Head) places a book titled Vampyr in front of Buffy after recognizing who she is.
-A stunned Buffy makes a hasty exit.
+After leaving the principal's office, Buffy bumps into another student, spilling the contents of her purse onto the floor.
+Xander Harris (Nicholas Brendon) helps her gather her belongings and introduces himself.
+Buffy unknowingly leaves behind her stake, which Xander tries to return, but she has already walked away.

+In class, Buffy is befriended by popular student Cordelia Chase (Charisma Carpenter), who quizzes her on fashion and social trends after learning she is from Los Angeles.
+Buffy becomes uncomfortable when Cordelia publicly mocks Willow Rosenberg (Alyson Hannigan) at the water fountain.
+Inside the library, Buffy meets the new librarian, Rupert Giles (Anthony Head), who presents her with a book titled Vampyr.
+Realizing he knows her true identity, Buffy quickly leaves.